go-openapi/jsonpointer/README.md

 ---

-An implementation of JSON Pointer - Go language
+An implementation of JSON Pointer for golang, which supports go `struct`.

 ## Status